 - Increased Muscle Mass– Combining high intensity exercise with the nutritional value of the high amount of BCAAs that popular proteins like whey offer, you can expect to gain muscle faster by taking a “quick hit” of protein after a workout.

-- Faster Recovery– Along the same lines, a rapidly digesting protein puts your muscles on the fast track to recovery, allowing you to train more often, get stronger, and feel recovered after difficult sessions.
+- Faster Recovery– Along the same lines, a rapidly digesting protein puts your muscles on the fast track to recovery, allowing you to train more often, get stronger, and feel recovered after difficult sessions which are likely to cause muscle soreness.
+Supplements containing the ingredient beta-alanine can also work to delay the onset of lactic acid in the muscles meaning you can exercise for longer without reaching fatigue, or that dreaded burning sensation in key muscle groups.

 - Lose Body Fat– Believe it or not, adding protein to your diet can help promote weight loss.
 Protein has a satiating effect, which means you’ll stave off hunger longer when you eat it.
 This study found that, after 23 weeks, an additional 56g of protein per day led to an additional 5 lbs of weight loss.